-If you’re a brand or innovator curious about your 2018 CES options, we’re glad (and very impressed) that you’re already thinking about your strategy.
-You can’t start planning early enough, which is why we’ve created a two-part blog series that will answer some of the biggest questions we know you have about CES.
+When it comes to CES options, you can’t start planning early enough, which is why we’ve created a two-part blog series that will answer some of the biggest questions we know you have about CES.
 We’ll share insight on whether or not you should launch at CES, what to expect from CES, how to set metrics, and provide a month-by-month strategic timeline for launching a product at CES.

 So, we’ll start the series by answering a few of the basics.

 Should we launch a new product at CES?

 We have counseled many clients on executing a smart launch strategy for CES.
 In fact, this year at SHIFT, we successfully launched products and introduced our brands to key media influencers and business leads at CES.
 On the flip side, we’ve also advised many clients against launching a product at CES.
 And we can tell you, there is no one-size-fits all answer to this question.

 Oftentimes, it’s hard to answer this question without more information about the product.
 At SHIFT, we have a few key questions that we discuss internally before advising a client to launch a product at CES.

 Here’s a quick-question cheat sheet for analyzing if a CES launch is right for your product:

 Is your brand well-known?
 Have you had product press coverage in the past?